SouthernMethodistUniversity/text_mining_with_python/README.md

 15. When finished using the JupyterLab instance, return to the "My Interactive Sessions" tab in your browser and select "Delete" and "Confirm", when prompted, to cancel the job on M2.

+**NOTE:** To be sure you have the latest version of the environment and code.
+Everytime you log-in, you should go to "ManeFrame II Shell Access" from the "Clusters" drop-down menu and paste this command `cd text_mining_with_python && git pull` then hit "Enter".

 ## Running the Notebook via JupyterLab via a Local Docker Installation